Honors Student Life

 There is a jar of cookies and a big bowl of candy in the Honors Program office.
 It might seem like a small detail, but it contributes to the feeling of family and community that permeates the program.
 The Honors year is also punctuated by a variety of social events: the orientation picnic, Thanksgiving dinner, the December solstice party, Ben and Jerry's nights, the end-of-year picnic, and Honors Commencement Brunch.

-The orientation activities include: session for the parents of first-year students; orientation session for first-year students including a trip to Camp Oswegatchie; Sophomore, Junior, and Senior class meetings; and a variety of social events.
+The orientation activities include: session for the parents of first-year students; orientation session for first-year students including a trip to Camp Oswegatchie; The sophomore class arrives early to kick off their HP200/201 year-long course.
 First-year students have special sessions designed to help them get to know each other as a class and to begin a four year process of self-examination and reflection.
-Honors orientation culminates with a program-wide picnic where all new students in the program have the opportunity to sign the Honors Program Roll Book and record their favorite flavor of Ben and Jerry's ice cream.
+Honors orientation culminates with a program-wide dinner where all new students in the program have the opportunity to sign the Honors Program Roll Book and record their favorite flavor of Ben and Jerry's ice cream.
 New students will also receive their Honors T-shirts from the Honors Steering Board.

 Ben and Jerry's nights

 Ben and Jerry's nights bear some explanation.
 They are relatively impromptu social occasions at which students get the flavor of ice cream that they designated when they signed the Honors Program Roll Book.
 These occasions mark the legacy of the first Honors Program gift from a now deceased Clarkson University custodian, Shirley Nelson.
 She wanted a gift which would provide a time for student relaxation and enjoyment.
 She particularly admired people, including students, who know how to work hard and to strive for excellence in their daily lives.